HOUNDmx/octo-model-planning/abap/docs/02-development.md

 **_Golden suggestions_**:

 1. Code the most decoupled possible way from existing objects or dependencies, leveraging built-in types and functionality as most as possible.
-Your abap objects should aim to only use existing objects inside its own folder, within reach of the super package or within reach of objects **owned** by your product team.
+Your abap objects should aim to only use existing objects inside its own folder, within reach of the super package or within reach of objects **owned** by your team.

 2. Write unit tests for your abap code using abap unit, like mentioned in our [testing](04-testing.md) guide.